broadinstitute/gatk/scripts/variantstore/docs/azure/intro_to_azure_cosmos.md

 03:40:03.554 [bulk-executor-bounded-elastic-265] INFO com.azure.cosmos.implementation.batch.BulkExecutor - BulkExecutor.execute flux terminated - Signal: cancel - # left items 6514672, Context: BulkExecutor-32[n/a], Thread[Name: bulk-executor-bounded-elastic-265,Group: main, isDaemon: true, Id: 328]
 ```

+The code committed as part of this spike replaced the `flatMap` with an iterator over the Avro files.
+While aesthetically
+unfortunate, this structure did enable loading variant data cleanly and loaded the majority of the reference data delta
+some unexplained 403 failures after several hours of operation.

 Per Microsoft documentation the "solution" for High CPU utilization-driven 408 errors it to
 "[scale the client up and out](https://learn.microsoft.com/en-us/azure/cosmos-db/nosql/troubleshoot-java-sdk-request-timeout#solution)".
 At least in this case that advice doesn't seem consistent with the intent of the Reactor library, though conceivably
-there could be cases where the CPU load was due to a source that struggled to make items quickly enough to fill a
+there could be cases where the CPU load was due to a source that computationally struggled to make items quickly enough
-fast-moving sink.
+to fill a fast-moving sink.

 This is my first time programming to the Reactor API and I while it's certainly possible I have done something
 horrifically wrong in setting up the spike program, I did closely follow the example of the trivially